 All children read daily in school from 1.30-2pm and in Year 1, at the start of each day.
-During this time there will be children reading silently, nose in a book; guided reading groups; children reading ebooks on ipads; one to one reading with an adult and related group tasks or it will be a teacher-led whole class reading session.
+During this time there will be children reading silently, nose in a book; guided reading groups facilitated by an adult; children reading ebooks on ipads; one to one reading with an adult; or a teacher-led whole class reading session.
 We place a great emphasis on high quality literature for children, and staff pride themselves in keeping up with new titles hosting book groups for other schools.
 We spend hundreds of pounds each year on new titles, have carefully curated book corners in each class and a well-used library.

 Our approach is fully described in the policies below.